nmaksimova/square-panda-cb92c/src/pages/ilta_new_class.md

         label: Select Class
         default_value: Class
         options:
           - 'New!
-Salsa for Beginners (Wednesday, June 24th at 6:45pm)'
+Salsa for Beginners (Wednesday, July 22th at 7:30pm)'
           - 'New!
 Bachata for Beginners (Wednesday, July 9th at 8:15pm)'
           - 'Ladies Line Routine Advanceed (Salsa, Bachata, Monday at 6:45pm)'
         is_required: true